Categories: Resource

 • Accounting and transparency.

 Here are some specific questions that you can ask to gather data on governance.
 Is there a risk management team for the company?
-Is the company consumption information available to the public?
+Is the company’s consumption information available to the public?
 Does your real estate company use green leases?

-Adding the social and governance metrics to your real estate company’s sustainability reporting efforts is crucial to ensure it is complete.
-Remember that you need to strictly follow the ESG reporting principles, such as materiality and verifiability, to generate high-quality reports.
+Adding social and governance metrics to your real estate company’s sustainability reporting efforts is crucial to ensure it is complete.
+Remember that you need to strictly follow the ESG sustainability reporting principles, such as materiality and verifiability, to generate high-quality reports.
 On top of all these, we must indicate that ESG reporting will only work the way you want when done using appropriate software.
 Top-rated ESG reporting software can help you follow multiple metrics, automate data collection, and generate accurate reports.
 Visit Diginex.com to talk to a professional in ESG sustainability reporting and get the best apps for your real estate company.

 Recent Posts